JeffreyLum/Pomodoro-Timer/README.md

+# *Adapted from CS50 and utilized in my Mobile & Cloud Computing course at CSULA*
 # How this app works

 > While working, there will be a very bright colors being blasted in your face to keep you awake and working